ChaosPhoe/Discord-JS-Commands/README.md

-# Discord-JS-Commands

-These are a large amount of commands which are used by the Elevated Modifications Official Community Discord.

-These commands are made by guccifrog#2150 & Lane#0069 on Discord.

-If you have any questions feel free to join our Discord (https://discord.gg/eM45vpV] and ask for any sort of support in there.

 # Discord-JS-Commands.
+Custom written commands for discord.js, used by Elevated Modifications.

 # Description.

-# Installation
+Custom written commands with commands such as love letter, and ban.

-# Credits
+# Installation.
+Add them to your own discord bot, you should know how.

-# License
+# Credits.
+Written by guccifrog#2150 & Lane#0069 on Discord.